OweysMomenzada/Improving-Emotion-Detection-with-context-sensitive-classification-for-German-text/README.md

 generated based on negative emotions (fear, anger, sadness) and positive emotions (joy).
 We also will use a "neutral" emotion to neutralize overloaded emotions.
 This will be explained in detail in the following sections.

 ## Data
+<big><i>ALL DATA AND FUNCTIONS CAN BE SEEN IN (.......)</big></i>
 As mentioned we do not have any data to implement an Emotion Detection model.
 Therefore, we need to build a dataset on our own.
 In the first step we build our dataset based on the triggerwords (for triggerwords, see citation or /..........!!!!!).
 We than send our triggerwords to an API (<a href="https://www.dwds.de/d/api">DWDS-API</a>) and then generate sentences based on these words.
 This could look as followed:

 ![image1](https://github.com/OweysMomenzada/Improving-Emotion-Detection-with-context-sensitive-classification-for-German-text/blob/main/images/image1.png)

+We also filter negations to avoid false labeling.
+In this way we could generate more than 6000 sentences based on 680 triggerwords.
+However, since this dataset has no negations, we also use some english dialogues from various datasets (see <i>citation</i>) to solve this issue.
+We use the Google API (see ....) for translation.
+Finally, we have a dataset with over 11 000 sentences for five emotions: <i>anger, sadness, joy, fear and neutral </i>.